 2. 25% of full-time students also work full time.

 Granted, this cuts down on family time, vacations, and socializing with friends, but one in four students are making it work.
 They are committed to earning their degree while holding down a full-time job.
+In other words, it is realistic to commit to work full time and complete your degree.

 3. Two thirds of working students are doing it to pay for college.